 Baked carbs are my favorite food group and comprise the bottom tier of my personal food pyramid.
-What, the Food Pyramid is now obsolete and the USDA recommends something called a Food Plate?
-Okay, then please load up my plate with muffins and bread.
+(What, the Food Pyramid is now obsolete and the USDA recommends something called a Food Plate?
+Okay, then please load up my plate with muffins and bread.)
 I can't wait to test recipes from Good Morning Baking!, a new cookbook by Mani Niall.
-Here's a sample recipe for Double-Chocolate Raspberry Muffins (they happen to be vegan, too, if you use non-dairy chocolate chips!
+Here's a sample recipe for Double-Chocolate Raspberry Muffins from the book.
+They happen to be vegan, too, if you use non-dairy chocolate chips!

 Download the printable recipe here.

 - - - - - - - - - - - - - -

 From Good Morning Baking by Mani Niall.
 Photo by Erin Kunkel.
 Provided by Egg and Dart Press.

 "These are so cute that my guests called them cupcakes!
 I adapted an old World War II recipe that called for neither eggs nor butter, because both were in short supply at that time.
 My vegan friends were thrilled and no one else suspected that this rich, delectable combination of chocolate and tart raspberries contained no dairy or eggs.
 Feel free to use frozen raspberries if fresh are unavailable, adding them to the batter frozen.

 1½ cups sugar

 ½ cup unsweetened cocoa powder

 ¾ cup canola or other neutral flavored vegetable oil

 ¾ cup semisweet or milk chocolate chips